 Privacy laws aim to give you a degree of control over the way your personal information (including your health information) is handled by certain organisations.
 UOW is legally required to abide by the principles of NSW Privacy laws, which place obligations on the way your personal information is collected, stored, used and released.
 This means that UOW must be transparent and accountable in how it handles your personal information.

 Privacy laws apply to all individuals regardless of their age.
 This includes all staff, students and members of the public who interact with and provide their personal or health information to UOW.In most instances UOW will deal directly with you unless it is unreasonable or impracticable to do so.
 In limited circumstances an authorised third party may act on your behalf.

-The legal guardian of a 17 year old staff member or student will not have any rights to act on the staff or student’s behalf unless they have provided an authority for UOW to deal with the legal guardian on their behalf.
+The legal guardian of a 17 year old staff member or student will not have any rights to act on the staff or student’s behalf unless the staff member or student has provided an authority for UOW to deal with the legal guardian on their behalf.

 Under NSW Privacy laws, UOW is not permitted to disclose your personal information to family members or close friends unless you have provided consent or there is a lawful reason for UOW to provide your information to others.

 Specific consent must be in the form of written, signed consent, clearly identifying the information that can be disclosed and to whom it can be disclosed.

 If a parent has decided to help out their son/daughter by paying off some of their Uni fees, UOW will not be able to provide the parent with any details about the fees outstanding unless the son/daughter has provided consent or an authority for UOW to do so.

 If a staff member’s spouse contacts the University and requests details of the staff member’s pay deductions, UOW will not be able to provide any information unless the staff member has provided consent or an authority for UOW to do so.